zoyayasin/HeartDiseasePrediction/README.md

 ## Build

-python HeartDiseaseClassifier.py (For Classification model)
+python heart_disease_regression.py (For Regression model)

-python HeartDiseaseRegression.py (For Regression model)
+python heart_disease_classifier.py (For Classification model)

-Can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb for google collab and jupiter.
+You can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb for google collab and jupiter by uploading FinalDataClean.csv and heart_statlog_cleveland_hungary_final.csv.